 Set Your Irrigation Timers

-Typically, your landscaping will require longer and more frequent watering in the summer than in the winter months.
+Typically, your landscaping will require longer and more frequent watering in the spring than in the winter months.
 If you have an automatic system, be sure to schedule a watering for the morning to allow the lawn to dry quickly in the sunlight.
 Watering at night can attract mosquitoes and other bugs.

 Re-seed Your Lawn